Chalet Baby Bear

 Get back to nature on your ski holiday in this beautiful light-filled luxury ski chalet, located right on the banks of the Arve river in Chamonix, and decked out in a combination of birch wood and granite.
 As the sun streams into the living spaces,...

-Ski-loving stylistas will love Chalet Dalmore.
-This architect-designed, ultra-modern luxury ski chalet couldn’t be further away from the traditional ‘antlers and cuckoo clocks’ Swiss chalet style.
+This ultra-modern luxury ski chalet couldn’t be further away from the traditional ‘antlers and cuckoo clocks’ French chalet style.
 From the laid-back cool of the living and dining space, with its amazing fire, to the pared-back mid-century chic...

 Brand new for 2015/16.
 Original, charming and uber-stylish, this luxury ski chalet in Chamonix is really special find.
 Nestled in the quiet and pretty village of La Lavancher, it feels hidden away from swish, party-loving Chamonix, yet is just a...